Handling Difficult Witnesses in Personal Injury Cases: Direct and Cross Examinations

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss strategies for handling difficult witnesses during personal injury litigation.
+This CLE course will discuss strategies for handling difficult witnesses during personal injury litigation.
 While difficult witnesses will typically belong to the adverse party, they can sometimes be your own.
 Because of this, it is critical that attorneys know how to handle difficult witnesses in order to present a successful case.

 - Overview of common types of “difficult witnesses” in personal injury cases and how to spot them